Information regarding billing discrepancies, late fees, course overloads and reduced loads, and anticipated credits.

 Undergraduate Day tuition is charged on a flat per-term basis which includes the cost of each student’s normal academic curriculum requirements for that term.

 Adjustments for reduced loads are made only when the Petition to Reduce Load is approved by the academic department and the Office of the Registrar.
 (NOTE: This online form is not to be used by students registered with the Disability Resource Center.)
-Adjustments (calculated at the per credit hour rate) will then be made if the course load falls below 12 billing hours during full semesters and 6 billing hours during summer half sessions and fits the criteria of one of the reasons provided below.
-The Petition to Reduce Load must be submitted by the end of the second week of the term to be considered.
+Adjustments (calculated at the per credit hour rate) will then be made if the course load falls below 12 billing hours during full semesters.
+The Petition to Reduce Load must be submitted by the deadline noted in the current year Undergraduate Student Handbook.
 No rebate or credit is granted when a student voluntarily drops a course.

 Please note, a student’s Offer of Financial Assistance is based on the expectation that they will be a full-time student.
 A reduction in course load may result in a reduction or cancellation of aid.